CURRENT EXHIBITION

 The exhibition Gillanders Gondwana, captures the plants of Gondwana collected in South America and Tasmania by Ken Gillanders OAM and his late wife Lesley and grown at their former property Woodbank Gardens, Longley.

-This exhibition also honours the late Kerry van den Berg, a former Committee member of Blooming Tasmania, who, along with her husband Harry, generously offered Botaniko members unlimited access to Woodbank Gardens to observe, sketch and paint the Gondwana collection.
+This exhibition honored the late Kerry van den Berg, a former Committee member of Blooming Tasmania, who, along with her husband Harry, generously offered Botaniko members unlimited access to Woodbank Gardens to observe, sketch and paint the Gondwana collection.

-Botaniko also displayed these works at Blooming Tasmania the book Gardeners, Plant Collectors, Friends – Hobart Town and Beyond by Ann Cripps, garden lover and historian who has lectured and written for many years on all aspects of Tasmanian garden history.
+Botaniko also displayed the book ” Gardeners, Plant Collectors, Friends – Hobart Town and Beyond” by Ann Cripps, garden lover and historian who has lectured and written for many years on all aspects of Tasmanian garden history.
 Ann has also curated two of Botaniko’s annual exhibitions – Knopwood’s Kitchen Garden and Frederick Mackie – Quaker Plantsman.
 The Reverend Knopwood and Frederick Mackie are included in the book.

 Gillanders Gondwana– The Blooming of Woodbank Gardens